xubingyue/avocadodb/Documentation/DocuBlocks/WalLogfileHistoricLogfiles.md

 @brief maximum number of historic logfiles `--wal.historic-logfiles`

-The maximum number of historic logfiles that ArangoDB will keep after they have been garbage-collected.
+The maximum number of historic logfiles that AvocadoDB will keep after they have been garbage-collected.
 If no replication is used, there is no need to keep historic logfiles except for having a local changelog.